grafana/agent/docs/developer/windows/certificate_store/README.md

 1. From `certmgr` find the certificate you created and double click to open.
 2. Go to the `Details` tab and select `Copy to File...`.
-3. Ensure that `Yes, export the private key` is selected.
+3. Ensure that `Allow private key to be exported` is selected.
 ![](./images/export_private_key.png)

 4. Under `Export File Format` ensure that `Include all certificates in the certificate path if possible`.